-To determine which schools offer top-notch education at the most reasonable prices, WalletHub compared more than 880 universities across 33 key measures.
+To determine which schools offer top-notch education at the most reasonable prices, WalletHub compared over 900 universities across 30 key measures.
 Our data set is grouped into seven categories, such as Student Selectivity, Cost & Financing and Career Outcomes.
 The metrics range from student-faculty ratio to graduation rate to post-attendance median salary.

 Ranking of the Best Universities in the U.S.

-*Note: For readability, the above table displays only the top 300 out of 884 universities included in the ranking.
+*Note: For readability, the above table displays only the top 300 out of 901 universities included in the ranking.
 With the exception of “Total Score,” all of the columns in the table above depict the relative rank of that university, where a rank of 1 represents the best conditions for that metric category.